 Dietician and clinical lead for diabetes at ORCHA, Susan Gallagher, said:

 “The improvement demonstrated in the research paper is clinically valuable and a comparison could be made to the impact of diabetes medication.
-It is important that digital solutions are evidence based, proving they can add value to a person’s care.
-This paper has shown the improvements that can be realised.
+It is important that digital solutions are evidence-based, proving they can add value to a person’s care.
+This paper has shown the improvements that can be realized.